Idaho Whitewater Rafting

-Idaho’s rivers are different.
-Instead of the austere, red melodrama of the desert rivers in Utah, Idaho offers pine forests and steep, craggy mountains.
+River rafting trips in Idaho are different.
+Instead of the austere, red melodrama of the desert rivers in Utah, Idaho’s rivers offer pine forests and steep, craggy mountains.
 Both the Middle Fork and the Main Stem of the Salmon River flow through the Frank Church-River of No Return Wilderness, a expanse of undeveloped terrain encompassing more than two million acres.

 Crystal-clear water flows through canyons even deeper than Grand Canyon.
 Float within an incredibly varied landscape, past wooded hillsides and eroding ridge lines, buttressed peaks and rocky slides.
 Experience a landscape that hasn’t changed since Lewis and Clark first wandered its contours.
-Watch for wildlife: moose, otters, elk, deer, osprey, beavers, golden eagles, and bighorn sheep all call this wilderness home.
+Watch for wildlife: moose, bear, otters, elk, deer, osprey, beavers, golden eagles, and bighorn sheep all call this wilderness home.
 You might even spot one of the elusive wolves that was re-introduced to the area in 1995.
 Fish for cutthroat trout or simply watch these marvelous creatures swim in the transparent water.

 These steep, mountain rivers boast continuous rapids—over 300 on the Middle Fork alone!
 Hike to historic cabins and archaeological sites, and round out the days with campfires or a soak in one of the famous hot springs.
 Our Salmon River rafting trips in Idaho are unforgettable!